 Interweave the strips and pinch the edges.
 My daughter did this lattice work, great job Sara!

-Bake for about 50 minutes or until bubbly and the crust is slightly brown.
+Bake for about 50 minutes at 375 degrees or until bubbly and the crust is slightly brown.

 Pie, pie, me oh my, I love pie!